ricvolpi/min-max-loss/README.md

 ## Getting started

-The file Tree.py allows to build the full binary Tree used in the work and run the three functions necessary (initialize, sample, update).
+The code allows to train a ConvNet on MNIST using the sampling procedure described in the paper.

 ### Prerequisites

-Python 2.7 (should work on Python 3, too), Numpy
+Python 2.7 (should work on Python 3, too), Numpy, Tensorflow 1.3

+## Files

+Tree.py: class to build and sample from the full binary tree Model.py: class to build and train a ConvNet.
+FOL.py: class to run the algorithm on MNIST.